secretstartups/handbook/sites/handbook/source/handbook/legal/risk-management-dispute-resolution/index.html.md

 - If the question is of a general nature and does not require legal advice or discussion of confidential information, you can reach out to this team in Slack at #legal.
 We find this channel best for questions regarding process, who handles what, or how to find certain things if the handbook has not yielded the right result for you after searching. #legal is not a private channel, so your inquiry will be visible to the entire company.
 - To open a general issue where confidential or sensitive information is not implicated, select the RMDR-Intake-Form from the Issue Template list at this [link](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new).
--For sensitive, private, or confidential requests, or any requests involving issues with a third party, email legal_internal@gitlab.com.
+- For sensitive, private, or confidential requests, or any requests involving issues with a third party, email legal_internal@gitlab.com.

 ## Privilege